kWeissenow/EMBER2/README.md

 You can trade speed with prediction quality by modifying the cropping stride used during inference (default: 16) with the `--stride` parameter (see publication for details).
 If you run out of GPU memory and/or want to compute predictions for long protein sequences, you might want to lower the default batch-size of 200 with the `--batch_size` parameter.

+You can create a PDB structure from a predicted distogram using the adapted trRosetta folding scripts in the 'folding' directory:

+`python trRosetta.py -m 0 -pd 0.05 <distogram_file> <FASTA_file> output.pdb`

+Please note that the FASTA file for the folding script should only contain a single sequence corresponding to the distogram.
+It is recommended to create multiple decoys with different cutoffs (-pd between 0.05 and 0.5]) and modes (-m {0,1,2}).
+Please refer to [trRosetta](https://github.com/gjoni/trRosetta) for additional details on the folding pipeline.

 # Predictions for human proteome (<3000)